Tribute To Mom. I’ll Miss You, Best Friend.

 Slideshow dedicated to Mom:

-I have also posted a tribute to Ma on the main page of this site.
-Below is the transcript of my speech at the memorial service, for anyone who was interested but missed the event:
+I have also posted a Tribute to Mom to give some more background.
+Below is the transcript of my speech at her memorial service:

 by Tanaya Ghosh